realworldocaml/book/en/maps-and-hashtables.md

 the value, and one to identify the comparator.
 Indeed, the type `'a Int.Map.t` is just a type alias for `(int,'a,Int.comparator) Map.t`

-Including the comparator in the type is important because because operations that work on multiple maps at the same time often require that the maps share their comparison function.
+Including the comparator in the type is important because operations that work on multiple maps at the same time often require that the maps share their comparison function.
 Consider, for example, `Map.symmetric_diff`, which computes a summary of the differences between two maps.